Nova Phoenic Logo

 Accepting New Clients: Yes

 Born and raised in the heart of Himalayas, I bring a culturally grounded, compassionate approach to therapy.
 I believe there is no single path to healing—each person's journey is unique.
 My eclectic, trauma-informed practice is shaped by both lived experience and clinical training, and I hold space for clients navigating anxiety, depression, trauma, substance use, and life transitions.
+I offer therapy in Hindi and Nepali.

 As a cancer survivor, mindfulness and spirituality are integral to my life and practice.
 I support individuals and youth using evidence-based approaches including Internal Family Systems (IFS), DBT, CBT, EFFT, and Narrative Therapy, grounded in anti-oppressive and anti-racist principles.
 My eclectic, trauma-informed practice is shaped by over two decades of experience as a social worker in Canada and more than a decade of work with marginalized communities in the Global South.
 I currently work as an educator in the School of Social Work at McMaster University.